Feb 23, 2024

 What is Transmasc?

 This definition makes sense if we break down the root of the word.
 Transmasc literally is broken into ‘trans’, which is a Latin prefix meaning ‘across from’, and ‘masc’, which is the root of our word for masculine.
-If you were assigned female at birth, then your sex at birth is ‘across from’ male, so transmasculinity means the alignment or moving towards the masculine.
+If your sex assigned at birth was female, then your sex at birth is ‘across from’ male, so transmasculinity means the alignment or moving towards the masculine.

-If you would like to read more about transmasculinity and three empowering definitions for it, we recommend you check out this article.
+If you would like to read more about transmasculinity and three empowering definitions for it, check out this essay on ‘what does it mean to be transmasc?’>

 How is Transmasc Different than Trans Man?

-Transmasc people, on the other hand, can be trans men, but they don’t have to be.
+On the other side, transmasc people can be trans men, but they don’t have to be.
 Transmasculinity exists more on the gender spectrum, as a way of presenting and identifying that is fluid rather than fixed.
+It is possible to identify as nonbinary and transmasc.
+You don't have to believe in a gender binary, subscribe to gender roles, use binary gender pronouns, or feel like you are 'either' a man or a woman.

-A cousin term of transmasc is simple 'masc', which is being used by a wide spectrum of people.
-If you'd like to learn more about that term, here is a great essay about it.
+A cousin term of transmasc is simple ‘masc’, which is being used by a wide spectrum of people.
+Learn about what it means to be masc here.

 What is Non Binary Transmasc?